Grainne10/pands-weeklytasks/README.md

 I am a student at the [Atlantic Technological University] (https://www.atu.ie/), Galway, studying the Higher Diploma in Science in Data Analytics on a part-time basis over 2 years.

 This Read Me file is for the Programming and Scripting Year 1 module .
 It describes the weekly tasks and explains how I solved them and what research I did .
-I will also reference resources that I used to come to the solution.
+I include reference resources that I used to come to the solution.

 I do not have previous coding experience.
 This first semester has been challenging while I learn completely new topics, work full-time and manage life in general.